top of page

 The Teachers' Gallery

-On Artistic Lineage, Vision, and Pedagogy:
+On Artistic Lineage, Vision, and Pedagogy

-Prof. Phil is a distinguished artist, author, and educator whose journey with Mischtechnik painting began in 1973 under Austrian master Ernst Fuchs.
-In 1997, Fuchs formally entrusted him with carrying forward the sacred lineage of visionary and fantastic art.
-Holding a B.S. in Studio Arts and Cultural Anthropology, an M.A. in Painting and Sculpture, and an M.F.A. in Painting and Printmaking, Prof. Phil’s work is grounded in classical European techniques—egg tempera, resin-oil, Tempera Grassa, Alla Prima, Grisaille, and Brunaille.
-He integrates these with contemporary, intuitive, and spiritually attuned methods in both his art and teaching.
+Prof. Phil holds a B.S. in Studio Arts and Cultural Anthropology, an M.A. in Painting and Sculpture, and an M.F.A. in Painting and Printmaking.
+His work is grounded in classical European techniques—including egg tempera, resin-oil, Tempera Grassa, alla prima, grisaille, and brunaille—which he integrates with contemporary, intuitive, and spiritually attuned approaches in both his studio practice and pedagogy.

 In 2011, during a seminar in the Austrian Alps, Prof. Phil met Mantra Cora, a gifted Polish artist.
-After a time in England, they married in Las Vegas in 2016 and now reside in Kansas, where Mantra is a U.S. citizen.
-She holds a B.A. in Studio Art from the University of Salford and studied under both Prof. Phil and Ernst Fuchs at Vienna’s Palffy Palace.
-She also studied at the Accademia di Belle Arti di Macerata in Italy and is currently pursuing her M.F.A. in Painting, Ceramics, and Video Production at Fort Hays State University.
-Since 2012, Prof. Phil and Mantra have co-led international painting retreats.
-Mantra contributes with a focus on Creative & Innovative Grounds that foster automatic imagery and a serendipitous creative process.
-In 2016, she curated the major exhibition A Legacy of Light: A Homage to Ernst Fuchs at Castle Gloggnitz, Austria—coordinating 88 international artists, overseeing publication, publicity, and operations.
-In 2022, she joined the faculty at Barton Community College, where she teaches Portrait Drawing, Grisaille, and Watercolor Painting, while developing online curriculum.
-She has exhibited her work internationally across the USA, UK, Italy, Austria, Spain, Switzerland, Luxembourg, and Portugal.
-In 2026 Mantra's role in the OMNV seminars has shifted to "artist-in-residence".
+After a period living in England, they married in Las Vegas in 2016 and now reside in Kansas, where Mantra is a U.S. citizen.
+She holds a B.A. in Studio Art from the University of Salford and studied under both Prof. Phil and Ernst Fuchs at Vienna’s Palais Palffy.
+Her education also includes studies at the Accademia di Belle Arti di Macerata in Italy, and she is currently pursuing an M.F.A. in Painting, Ceramics, and Video Production at Fort Hays State University.

 Who Is Philip Rubinov-Jacobson?